SamsungInternet/three-effects/README.md

 ## Usage

 The library exposes a single function, attachEffects, that takes THREE.Scene objects as argument and returns functions/closures tied to the provided scene object.
+The scene.onBeforeRender and onAfterRender properties are utilized to swap renderTargets internally in renderer.render so the post processing becomes automatic, just need to "wire" a scene with attachEffects and then use it normally in renderer.render().

 The returned closures are used to set the final composition shader which will outputs to screen/hmd.
 The full fragment shader needs to be passed to the closure as it's single argument.
 The scene.userData property is used as the uniforms container for the final step.